 - Form and maintain board with diverse skills and expertise: Forming a board of directors early can help to create community support.
 Cast a wide net when recruiting board members (both initially and over time).
 Including community members with varying backgrounds and expertise may allow for the provision of new services, the development of new partnerships, and enhanced access to resources.

 - Build partnerships, including with academia: Community partnerships provide a lifeline of referrals and support.
-Consider teaming with an existing clinic or agency to colocate services, which facilitates care coordination.
+Consider teaming with an existing clinic or agency to co-locate services, which facilitates care coordination.
+Deepen any working relationships with agencies serving women, as minority women often lack resources to get information, testing, access to care, and medications.
 Also consider working with academic partners to conduct randomized clinical trials, observational assessments, and longitudinal studies on the efficacy of treatment.
-Academic partnerships can also be an important mechanism for generating initial and ongoing interest and support.
+Academic partnerships, like the one between the AIDS Care Project and Boston University School of Public Health, have been an important mechanism for enlisting patients, generating initial and ongoing interest and support, and promoting adherence to antiretroviral and other treatments.

 - Work with a consultant: Laws and regulations for acupuncture vary by state; a consultant or a board member experienced in business management can assist in developing contracts and establishing formal partnerships.